devdbrandy/coverage-slackify/README.md

 # Coverage Slackify

-Welcome to Coverage-Slackify! 🎉

-Coverage-Slackify is a handy npm package designed to effortlessly integrate code coverage summaries and build details into your Slack workflow.
-Whether you're using Istanbul or Jest for testing, this library simplifies the process of notifying your team about the health of your project's test coverage.
+The `coverage-slackify` package allows you to effortlessly integrate code coverage summaries and build details into your Slack workflow.
+It simplifies the process of notifying your team about the health of your project's test coverage.

 <img src="docs/screenshots/coverage-slackify.png">